apostrophecms/apostrophe/packages/apostrophe-astro/README.md

 </AposLayout>
 ```

-> Note `aposPageFetch` is imported from `lib/aposPageFetch.js`, not from
-> `helpers/server`.
-It's an internal helper reserved for this one call site;
-> for fetching your own Apostrophe data elsewhere, use `aposFetch` from
+> Note `aposPageFetch` is imported from `lib/aposPageFetch.js`, not from `helpers/server`.
+It's an internal helper reserved for this one call site; for fetching your own Apostrophe data elsewhere, use `aposFetch` from `@apostrophecms/apostrophe-astro/helpers/server` instead.
-> `@apostrophecms/apostrophe-astro/helpers/server` instead.

-Thanks to the `aposPageFetch` call, the `aposData` object will then contain all of
+Thanks to the `aposPageFetch` call, the `aposData` object will then contain all
 the information normally provided by `data` in an ApostropheCMS Nunjucks template.
 This includes, but is not limited to:

 * `page`: the page document for the current URL, if any
 * `piece`: the piece document when on a "show page" for a piece page type